AstarNetwork/astar-docs/docs/integrations/dapp-listing/defillama.md

 ## Submit

-Just submit a PR to the [adapter repository on Github](https://github.com/DefiLlama/DefiLlama-Adapters)!
+Submit a PR to the [adapter repository on Github](https://github.com/DefiLlama/DefiLlama-Adapters)!

 ---

-## How to write a fetch adapter
+## How to Write a Fetch Adapter

 Fetch adapters export a function, called `fetch`, which returns a project's total TVL (in USD) as a number.
-The following basic adapter would just always return a TVL of $100:
+The following basic adapter would always return a TVL of $100:

 ```js
 async function fetch() {